Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_privacy_policy.md

 ## Information We Collect

-We limit our data collection to what is necessary to provide you with an excellent SAT preparation experience.
+We limit our data collection to what is necessary to provide you with an excellent standardized test preparation experience.
 Here's exactly what we collect:

 ### Account Information
 When you create an account, we collect: